wp-plugins/formataway/readme.txt

 == Description ==

-I was creating link posts on http://www.bilalakil.me's Twenty Fourteen happily until I was nonplussed by the dopplegangers revealed when I added the theme's also-impressive Euphoria widget to the mix - to display links.
+I was creating link posts on http://www.bilalakil.me's Twenty Fourteen happily until I was nonplussed by the doppelgängers revealed when I added the theme's also-impressive Euphoria widget to the mix - to display links.

 To solve this problem I decided to exclude posts with the link post format from